Sneakzz/Tutorial-Projects/README.md

 # Tutorial Projects

-This repo will contain all tutorial/guide projects i create as part of learning a new language and/or technology.
+This repo will contain all tutorial/guide projects i create as part of learning a new language, technology, framework, etc...

-The purpose of all projects in this repo is to either serve as references to look back on or to get the first hands-on experience with a new language and/or technology.
+The purpose of all projects in this repo is to either serve as references to look back on or to get the first hands-on experience with a new language, technology and/or framework.

-## HTML & CSS
+## HTML5, CSS3, JavaScript and more!

-These projects are built either mostly or entirely with HTML5 and CSS3.
+These projects are built either mostly or entirely with HTML5, CSS3 and JavaScript.
-Depending on the project, other technologies might be used in which case the technologies used will be mentioned for each project.
+Depending on the project, other technologies might be used in which case those technologies will be mentioned for each project.

 ### Meta Photography